 Vibrant and growing

 The space itself is impressive — it was named the #2 best new attractions in the country by USA Today — and offers several restaurants, public art installations, event space, biking and walking trails, and of course, easy access to the ocean.
 However, it’s also a testament to Downtown St. Petersburg and the community itself.
-Downtown St. Petersburg is perfect for anyone who gets excited about meeting their neighbor, discovering something new, and taking advantage of all their city has to offer.
+Downtown St. Pete is perfect for anyone who gets excited about meeting their neighbor, discovering something new, and taking advantage of all their city has to offer.

 The Wayland by Common